 The main barriers to successful business transfers relate to planning and management.
 They include

-The Commission has worked on business transfers for the last 20 years.
+The Commission has worked on business transfers for over 25 years.
 Key milestones in EU initiatives include

 Barriers to successful business transfers mainly exist at the local, regional, and national levels.
 To help EU countries shape their policies and design support measures, the Commission takes stock of remaining barriers and promotes best practices.

-At national level, EU national and regional governments can use EU structural funds to support actions that improve awareness raising programmes, online platforms, and advisory services related to transfers.
+At EU country level, national and regional governments can use EU structural funds to support actions that improve awareness raising programmes, online platforms, and advisory services related to transfers.

 Please note that these links lead to non-EU institution websites.
 The Commission’s support does not constitute an endorsement of the contents which reflects the views only of the authors who are responsible for the information.